protocol/research-grants/README.md

 #### Protocol Labs PhD Fellowship

-The PhD Fellowship is intended to support the development of an early-stage researcher conducting research in one of PL's fields of interest.
-This award is available to Ph.D. candidates who have completed their MSc degree or have otherwise satisfied the requirements for PhD candidacy.
+The Doctoral Fellowship is intended to support the development of an early-stage researcher conducting research in one of PL's fields of interest.
+This award is available to doctoral candidates who have completed their Master's degree or have otherwise satisfied the requirements for candidacy.

 The **PL Research PhD Fellowship** consists of a fixed award of **$60,000**, intended to cover tuition and subsistence costs for a period of one year.
 PhD Fellowships can be renewed for a second year, by mutual agreement between PL and the grantee.